Frequently Asked Questions:

 Q: How would you compare your Lagoon 380 to your Outremer 51?

-A: This is a slightly unfair comparison as the boats were designed for different purposes.
+A: We covered this topic a bit in this video (click here!).
+This is a slightly unfair comparison as the boats were designed for different purposes.
 The Lagoon 380 was perfect for our needs ten years ago without kids and we did a full user review that you can read by clicking here.
-However, our biggest complaint about that boat (and most Charter cats) is that they are designed with interior space in mind first and often sail extremely poorly as a result.
-Our Lagoon could barely sail up wind, and could not sail in light wind, so when it came to selecting a boat to “sail around the world” on we felt it needed to first be a sailboat, and then be something to live on.
+However, our biggest complaint about that boat (and most charter-style cats) is that they are designed with interior space in mind first, and often sail extremely poorly as a result.
+Our Lagoon could barely sail up wind, and could not sail in light wind, so when it came to selecting a boat to “sail around the world” we felt it needed to first be a sailboat, and then be something to live on.
 This forced us to find a boat with daggerboards and pushed us up into a higher price category, but we feel the added safety of buying a truly “blue-water boat” to be worth it.
 You can click here to see a video we did on “why this boat.”
-And to summarize, in 2009 we crossed the Pacific Ocean in 20 days.
-With the Outremer we did it in 16.
+And to summarize, in 2009 we crossed the Pacific Ocean in ~20 days.
+With the Outremer we did it in ~15.
 That’s a big difference.

 Q: How do you homeschool the kids?

 A: Due to our kids ages (7, 9, 10), we focus on Math, Reading and Writing in our home schooling.
 For those topics we use a free on-line program called Khan Academy that ensures we keep our kids on the California curriculum for their age (it’s based out of Palo Alto).
 We also like (even our kids like) the online Math game called Prodigy.
 We use this as a supplemental way to keep them engaged.
-For reading we have them read to us everyday, and for writing we use a mixture of workbooks, writing reports on things we’ve seen and writing in their journals.
+And we mix in the odd workbook here and there for something different.
+For reading, we have them read to us everyday, and for writing we use a mixture of off-the-shelf workbooks, we have them writing reports on things we’ve seen, and we have them write in their journals at least once a week.
 All Science, Geography, Language and History topics tend to be covered by the places we visit, and those tend to be the kind of reports they write about.
-Our favorite assignment to date was taking them to a tide pool, asking each of them to find an animal they didn’t know existed, to research the animal and then write a report about it.
+Our favorite assignment to date was taking them to a tide pool in Panama, asking each of them to find an animal they didn’t know existed, to research and identify that animal, and then to write a report about it.
 We had so much fun!
 Lastly, we try to do school every day.
-While we may only do school for 2-3 hours, we still do school on the weekends, so we hopefully keep them in line with their peers.
+While we may only do school for 2 solid hours, we still do school on the weekends, so we hopefully keep them in-line with their peers.
 Some passage days and holidays are taken off, of course.
-However, we will warn you that we've found home schooling to be one of the hardest parts of this lifestyle.
+However, we will warn you that we've found home schooling to be one of the hardest parts of this lifestyle and that if you get in the rhythm and don't take too many days off it gets much easier.

 Q: How do you both share night watch?
 What’s your schedule?

-A: How we approach night watch depends on the conditions.
-In general we employ a 2 or 3 hour rotating watch schedule, where one of us is sleeping and the other one is fully awake (usually sitting at the nav table or at the helm) and looking for ships or wind shifts.
-If we are well off-shore and away from other boats and obstacles, and the weather is consistent (no squalls) or if the sails are down and we are motoring, then we let Elizabeth sleep in her cabin while Seth naps by the Navigation table.
+A: We covered this in our Tahiti video (click here!).
+How we approach night watch depends on the conditions.
+In general we employ a 2 or 3 hour rotating watch schedule, where one of us is sleeping and the other one is fully awake (usually sitting at the nav table or at the helm) and looking for ships, squalls or wind shifts.
+If we are well off-shore and away from other boats and obstacles, and the weather is consistent (no squalls), or if the sails are down and we are motoring, then we let Elizabeth sleep in her cabin while Seth naps by the Navigation table.
 Our boat has a “night berth” next to the Nav Table, and with a 20 minute timer, Seth can nap and occasionally wake up to check the wind speed/angle and to quickly scan for ships.
 However, with the AIS Alarm, Radar Alarm and Wind Alarm on the boat, there really is no reason to be sitting at the helm staring into the darkness.
 That’s how we approach it.

 Q: What do you do for Health Insurance while traveling?